OnyxTao/madcolor/readme.md

 Input file to read

 #### -I, --invent
-Invent colors, with minimum contrast
+Randomly generate (invent) colors, with high minimum contrast with the background (or invented background)

 #### -o, --output
 Write output to a file instead of stdout